Updated September 11, 2023

-Whether or not your home has ever been robbed, an ounce of prevention is worth a pound of cure, as the old saying goes.
-One way to prevent it is by conducting a home security audit.
-Whether you do it yourself or ask for help from a professional, an audit will point out the weaknesses in your home’s defenses and allow you to sleep more soundly at night – especially on those nights when you’re home alone.
+Whether you do it yourself or ask for help from a professional, a home security audit will point out the weaknesses in your home’s defences and allow you to sleep more soundly at night (or while on vacation).

-Evaluate your fencing material and height.
-Tall fences provide privacy, but they also prevent you from making the acquaintance of neighbors who might keep an eye on your house.
+Evaluate your fencing material and height, too.
+Tall fences provide privacy, but they also prevent neighbors or passerby from keeping an eye on your house.
 Solid fences can also shelter thieves, so try to balance privacy with security.

 Shut the door on burglary by keeping your home secure.
-Install good, solid doors and make sure that any windows they contain are out of the reach of the door locks.
+Install good, solid doors.
+If the doors have glass inserts, make sure they’re out of the reach of the door locks.
 If your door doesn’t have a window, insert a peephole so that you can see who is ringing the bell before answering.

 If your home has exterior sliding glass doors, there is a danger that a burglar can simply lift the doors off the frame to enter.
-You can prevent such an occurrence by:
+You can prevent this by:

-Good locks should be paired with your solid doors.
+Pair your solid doors with solid locks.
 Place deadbolt locks on all doors that have outside access.
-The Ontario Ministry of Community Safety and Correctional Services suggests locks with the following characteristics:
+High-security locks should have the following characteristics:

 Technology also makes locking and unlocking easier for homeowners; smart locks can be unlocked using your smartphone as a key.
 You can also invest in a digital monitoring system for your doors so you can see who is ringing the bell whether or not you are home.

-Windows are additional points of entry for burglars, so make sure they’re not easy to open when you’re not home.
+Windows can be easy points of entry for burglars, so make sure they’re not easy to open when you’re not home.
 Secure sliding windows with a piece of wood in the same way you’d secure sliding glass doors.
 Double hung windows can be forced open by putting pressure on the lock, so add a second lock or install a metal security pin that prevents the window from being opened.

 Home alarm systems are useful, both as a deterrent and for peace of mind.
 In many cases, the simple presence of an alarm system is enough to warn off a burglar.